Gingivitis is an inflammation of the gums and is a common form of gum disease, as a result of a bacterial infection.

-Yellow in colour, plaque and tartar can eventually start to irritate the gums, causing an inflammation around the base of the tooth.
+Yellow, grey, white or brown in colour, plaque and tartar can eventually start to irritate the gums, causing an inflammation around the base of the tooth.

-This is when you would experience bleeding when brushing or flossing.
+This is when you would experience bleeding when brushing

 If plaque is left unchecked, it triggers an immune response, which can eventually lead to the deterioration of gum tissue and, eventually, further complications, including periodontitis and loss of teeth.